-A middleware for managing inputs/outputs and in-situ display, for applications with heavy file system workload (bottlenecks, crashes, performance fluctuations) running on very large scale multi-core HPC platforms (hundreds of thousands of cores) and used to speed up the data analysis phases, eliminate information transfer times for post-processing, etc.
+A middleware for managing inputs/outputs and in-situ display, for applications with heavy file system workload (bottlenecks, crashes, performance fluctuations) running on very large scale multi-core HPC platforms.

 One of the main open source software programs in the field of brain-computer interfaces (BCI) and research in the neurosciences.